How Do Collision Avoidance Systems Work?September 8, 2017

 For those interested in a safe and environmentally friendly vehicle, this car is for you.
 The new Tesla Model 3 comes with adaptive cruise control, blind-spot monitoring, emergency lane departure avoidance, and emergency braking.

-CONCLUSION – HOW DO COLLISION AVOIDANCE SYSTEMS WORK?
+CONCLUSION – HOW DOES CRASH AVOIDANCE SYSTEMS WORK?

-While collision avoidance systems reduce the likelihood of accidents, they do not completely eliminate this risk.
-Motorists who have been injured in car accidents by reckless drivers should reach out to an experienced personal injury attorney.
+Motorists who have been injured in car accidents by negligent drivers should reach out to an experienced personal injury attorney.
 These professionals can help you understand your accident, assess your case, and determine whether or not you’re eligible for financial compensation.

 Here at the Paul Wilkinson Law Firm, our team of experienced personal injury attorneys is dedicated to helping those involved in a wide range of personal injury cases, including car accidents.
-We can help assess your case, educate you on your rights, and help you receive financial compensation if it’s warranted by your individual case.
+We can help assess your case, educate you on your rights, and help you receive financial compensation if your case warrants it.
 If you’re ever involved in a car accident, don’t hesitate to Call Paul and contact us for more information.